-- 4. Article 16(3) shall only apply to audit engagements after the expiry of the period referred to in the second subparagraph of Article 17(1). - 26.
-Articles 6.1(a) and (b) of the Order make use of the dates in Articles 41(1) and (2) of the Regulation by which the Regulation requires that certain PIEs switch Auditor.
-However, where an Auditor other than the Incumbent Auditor (as at 17 June 2014) is appointed on or after 17 June 2016, the provisions of Articles 3.1(a) and 4.4 of the Order apply in respect of that appointment and all subsequent Auditor Appointments (Article 6.2 of the Order). - 27.
-Article 6.1(c) provides that where an Incumbent Auditor has held office in relation to less than 11 consecutive Financial Years as at 17 June 2014, the provisions of Articles 3.1(a) and 4.4 apply in respect of Auditor Appointments made on or after 17 June 2016.
-The timing of a Competitive Tender Process would then depend on when the FTSE 350 Company last put its audit engagement out to tender. - 28.
-While Article 41(3) of the Regulation applies to PIEs that have retained the same Auditor for less than 11 years as at 17 June 2014 and which Auditor is still in place as at 17 June 2016, Article 6.1(c) of the Order covers FTSE 350 Companies that have retained the same Auditor for less than 11 years, irrespective of whether that Auditor is still in place as at 17 June 2016.
-We consider that this is appropriate because the application dates of the Regulation and the Order differ and so as to avoid a situation where FTSE 350 Companies that have retained an Auditor for less than 11 years as at 17 June 2014 but who shortly after the Order comes into force wish to switch Auditor, from potentially having to go out to tender immediately. - 29.
+- 30. While Article 41(3) of the Regulation applies to PIEs that have retained the same Auditor for less than 11 years as at 16 June 2014 and which Auditor is still in place as at 17 June 2016, Article 6.1(c) of the Order covers FTSE 350 Companies that have retained the same Auditor for less than 11 years, irrespective of whether that Auditor is still in place as at 17 June 2016.
+We consider that this is appropriate because the application dates of the Regulation and the Order differ and so as to avoid a situation where FTSE 350 Companies that have retained an Auditor for less than 11 years as at 16 June 2014 but who shortly after the Order comes into force wish to switch Auditor, from potentially having to go out to tender immediately. - 31.
 This is reinforced by Article 6.2 of the Order.
-Where a FTSE 350 Company switches Auditor between 17 June 2014 and 16 June 2016, the provisions of Articles 3.1(a) and 4.4 will not apply to that Auditor Appointment.
-However, where an Auditor other than the Incumbent Auditor (as at 17 June 2014) is appointed on or after 17 June 2016, the provisions of Articles 3.1(a) and 4.4 apply to that and all subsequent appointments.
+Where a FTSE 350 Company switches Auditor between 16 June 2014 and 16 June 2016, the provisions of Articles 3.1(a) and 4.5 will not apply to that Auditor Appointment.
+However, where an Auditor other than the Incumbent Auditor (as at 16 June 2014) is appointed on or after 17 June 2016, the provisions of Articles 3.1(a) and 4.4 apply to that and all subsequent appointments.